Military Science

 I am an Army Cadet.

-Soon I will take an oath and become an Army Officer committed to defending the values, which make this nation great.
+Soon I will take an oath and become an Army Officer committed to defending the values,

 HONOR is my touchstone.